DvirMon/DvirMon/README.md

 **`Full-Stack Developer `**

-As a Full-Stack Developer, I combine creative design with advanced programming to build unique online experiences.
+- I combine creative design with advanced programming to build unique online experiences.
- I'm experienced with technologies like Angular, RxJx, NgRx, and Node.js, which allows me to handle a range of web development projects.
+- I'm experienced with technologies like Angular, RxJx, NgRx, and Node.js, which allows me to handle a range of web development projects.
-My focus is on creating easy-to-use interfaces and reliable systems to improve your digital footprint.
+- I am self-motivated and capable of working independently while also being an excellent team player.

----
+- I am a fast learner, ready to adapt to the latest technologies, and continuously update my skills with the technologies I use.

 ### 🧰 Languages and Tools